 - No harsh or inhumane treatment is allowed

-3. Our Supplier
+3. Our suppliers

 All new suppliers go through a detailed on-boarding process.
-Suppliers are then expected to update the information provided during the on-boarding process on an annual basis for further review and approval by the supply chain team.
+Suppliers are then expected to update the information they provided during the on-boarding process on an annual basis for further review and approval by our supply chain team.
 As part of that on-boarding process, suppliers must acknowledge and commit to comply with:

 a) our Responsible Sourcing and Ethical Trading Policy which sets out our standards in relation to ethical trading; and